GLM-130B: An Open Bilingual Pre-trained Model: Reproducibility

-The reproducibility is ensured for \glm.
-For the pre-training part, despite the expensive reproducibility cost it requires, we open source the code, training lessons, and the whole process of \glm's pre-training.
-In addition, enabling \glm inference on popularized GPUs such as 3090/2080 Ti also aligns with the reproducibility undertaking, as it allows most researchers to reproduce \glm's results.
-We are also providing free APIs for individual users to test \glm's performance.
+We have paid great effort to ensure the reproducibility of our evaluation.
+For pre-training section, despite the unaffordable costs it needs to reproduce at present, we still make our best efforts to disclose the code, details, and the whole process of \glm's pre-training.
+Our endeavor to allow \glm inference on few popularized GPUs such as 3090/2080 Ti also aligns with the reproducibility undertaking, as it allows most academic researchers to reproduce \glm's results on their offline machines.
+We also provide free APIs for individual users to test \glm's ability.

 \vvpara{Pre-Training.} We provide the complete training notes, Tensorboard logs, and code for our pre-training in our repository (Cf. Abstract).
 The pre-training hyper-parameters and cluster configuration are provided in Section~\ref{sec:parallel_strategy} and Table~\ref{tab:config}.
-The training corpora composition and details for multi-task instruction pre-training are provided in Section~\ref{sec:training_objective} and Appendix~\ref{app:mip_description} and~\ref{app:mip_dataset}.
+The training corpora composition and details for Multi-task Instruction Pre-training are provided in Section~\ref{sec:training_objective} and Appendix~\ref{app:mip_description} and~\ref{app:mip_dataset}.

-\vvpara{Evaluation.} We organize all the evaluations, including language benchmarks (LAMBADA, Pile, MMLU, BIG-bench, CLUE, and FewCLUE) and ethical benchmarks (CrowS-Pairs, StereoSet, ETHOS, RealToxicPrompts), into one-command-to-run bash scripts in our code repository.
-Data processing details for language modeling benchmarks are provided in Section~\ref{sec:language_modeling} and Appendix~\ref{app:pile}.
-Details for MMLU are provided in Section~\ref{sec:mmlu} and Appendix~\ref{app:mmlu}, BIG-bench in Section~\ref{sec:big-bench} and Appendix~\ref{app:big-bench}, and CLUE and FewCLUE in ~\ref{sec:clue}.
-For all ethical evaluations, please refer to Appendix~\ref{app:ethics} for details.
+\vvpara{Evaluation.} We organize all the evaluation, including language benchmarks (LAMBADA, Pile, MMLU, BIG-bench, CLUE, and FewCLUE) and ethical benchmarks (CrowS-Pairs, StereoSet, ETHOS, RealToxicPrompts), into one-command-to-run bash scripts in our code repository.
+Data processing details for language modeling benchmarks are provided in Section~\ref{sec:language_modeling} and Appendix~\ref{app:pile}, for MMLU are provided in Section~\ref{sec:mmlu} and Appendix~\ref{app:mmlu}, for BIG-bench are provided in Section~\ref{sec:big-bench} and Appendix~\ref{app:big-bench}, for CLUE and FewCLUE are provided in ~\ref{sec:clue}.
+For all ethical evaluation, please refer to Appendix~\ref{app:ethics} for details.